Tang ping: Positive comments

 Financial scholar He Jiangbing believes that lying flat is a kind of "helpless activism".
-Although it will have a negative impact on the economy, reducing consumption helps reduce waste and carbon footprint, which is conducive to achieving carbon emission reduction targets.
-People who "lie flat" are usually very gentle, not rebellious, and mostly do not retaliate against society, which helps maintain stability.
-He believes that it is unreasonable to accuse young people of lying flat as being decadent, and that a system of rigid hierarchy and lack of fair competition is the real decadence.
-"Lying flat" can be extended to describe a state of inaction with low desire, low social participation, and not catering to secular expectations or mainstream views, in order to resist or withdraw from formulaic social norms (but not anti-social).
+Although it will harm the economy, reducing consumption helps reduce waste and carbon footprint, which is conducive to achieving carbon emission reduction targets.
+People who "lie flat" are usually very gentle, not rebellious, and tend not to retaliate against society, which helps maintain stability.
+He believes that it is unreasonable to accuse young people of lying flat as decadent, and that a rigid hierarchy and a lack of fair competition are the real decadence.
+"Lying flat" can be extended to describe a state of inaction with low desire, low social participation, and not catering to secular expectations or mainstream views, to resist or withdraw from formulaic social norms (but not anti-social).

-On August 3, 2021, former U.S. Central Intelligence Agency employee and NSA contractor Edward Snowden posted on Twitter, sharing the song "Lying Flat is King", and encouraged young people to "never forget that you are not alone: the exploitation of the emerging generation is a global struggle."
+On August 3, 2021, former CIA employee and NSA contractor Edward Snowden posted on Twitter, sharing the song "Lying Flat is King", and encouraged young people to "never forget that you are not alone: the exploitation of the emerging generation is a global struggle."

 Huang Ping, a professor in the Department of Chinese at East China Normal University, believes that "lying flat" is a way for young people to put down their burdens.
 When people cannot keep up with the distorted development of society (such as soaring housing prices), "lying flat" is not a bad choice as the most rational option, and the official media's attention to this trend is due to concerns that the lying flat philosophy may pose a potential threat to productivity.
 There is also a view that although "lying flat" is only an emotional social response, it also poses new issues for the healthy development of society, such as how to improve the working environment and career development ecology of young people.

 Columnist Chang Ping commented that "lying flat-ism" is "an awakening of rights consciousness and identity consciousness."
 Sinologist Mieke Matthyssen further describes tangping as a "courageous resistance" that expresses a desire for a mentally healthy lifestyle and balanced personal development.
 It is a form of "self-preservation" against the harmful inputs of excessive materialism and submissive citizenship.